WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 We believe that meaningful jewellery should not have caused humanitarian or environment harm in its production, which is why we only choose to work with suppliers who share our strong ethical beliefs.

-We do things differently to most other online jewellery companies who dabble in both sides of the coin when it comes to diamonds: they give the consumer the choice of mined or lab diamonds.
-Many of these jewellers did not start their business with ethical core values, they are simply following the “ethical trend”, partially because they’ve got to adapt to survive, but also because they see an opportunity to cash in on lab diamonds as this market is rapidly growing.
-This is commonly known as green washing the consumer which is the process of conveying a false impression or providing misleading information about how a company’s products are more environmentally sound.
+We do things differently to most other jewellery companies who dabble in both sides of the coin when it comes to diamonds: they give the consumer the choice of mined or lab diamonds.
+Many companies have simply jumped on the ethical bandwagon, commonly known as green washing the consumer.
+This is the process of conveying a false impression or providing misleading information about how a company’s products or values are environmentally sound.

 We are different with the options we offer in diamonds because we have never, and will never, set our jewellery with mined diamonds; we use lab grown diamonds, Ethica Diamonds and sustainably sourced gemstones only.

 Why?
 Because we believe these are the only truly ethical diamonds and stones that align with our core values as a company.
-A lot of consumers still haven’t got their heads around lab diamonds, hence why a lot of jewellers sell both, ensuring they don’t lose the sale.
-However, we don’t want to capitalise on a product we don’t believe is sustainable or ethical, even if it means that we lose customers because we don’t offer that choice.
+A lot of consumers still haven’t got their heads around lab diamonds, hence why most jewellers sell both, ensuring they don’t lose the sale.
+However, we don’t sell a product that we don’t believe is sustainable or ethical.

-Furthermore, we only use lab diamonds that have been grown in a sustainable way: currently there are only two growers in the world that use renewable energy to grow their diamonds, so these are the only suppliers we use for our lab diamonds.
-The Ethica Diamond (our branded stone) is also completely lab grown, meaning no devastation caused to the environment from mining.
-We also use fully recycled/ recyclable packaging using 100% natural products (tissue paper, inks, paper, boxes, mailer bags etc) and the server we use to host our website uses 100% renewable energy, too.
+We only use lab diamonds that have been grown in a sustainable way: currently there are only a handful of growers in the world that use renewable energy to grow their diamonds, and these are the only suppliers that we use for our lab diamonds.
+The Ethica Diamond, our signature gemstone, is also completely lab grown, meaning no devastation caused to the environment from mining.
+We also use fully recycled/recyclable packaging using 100% natural products (tissue paper, inks, paper, boxes, mailer bags etc) materials used are sourced from Forest Stewardship Council (FSC) certified forests, this means that 70% of the materials origin from well-managed, FSC-certified forests and a maximum of 30% from recycled materials and other controlled sources to protect the forests for future generations.
+Our website server uses 100% renewable energy, too.
 Furthermore, the metals we use are either Fairtrade or predominantly recycled (some fresh grain is added to recycled grain, but most of it is recycled grain).

 All of our rings and jewellery are set with the stones mentioned above.
-You can decide whether you want the Ethica Diamond (lab grown diamond alternative) or lab grown diamonds set within your jewellery where you can choose the diamond you wish to have set within your pieces.
+You can decide whether you want an Ethica Diamond or a pure lab grown diamond set within your jewellery.

 We also use laboratory grown gemstones or natural gemstones from carefully sourced ethical suppliers, for customers who want to add some coloured gems to their jewellery.